Thoracic Aortic Aneurysm and Aortic Dissection

 What causes aortic dissection?

 The cause of aortic dissection is unclear.
 However, there are several risk factors associated with aortic dissection, such as:

 Connective tissue disorders, such as Marfan disease, Ehlers-Danlos syndrome, and Turner syndrome

 Cystic medial disease (a degenerative disease of the aortic wall)

 Aortitis (inflammation of the aorta)

-Bicuspid aortic valve.
-Presence of only 2 cusps, or leaflets, in the aortic valve, rather than the normal 3 cusps
+Bicuspid aortic valve (only 2 flaps in the aortic valve, rather than the normal 3)

 Coarctation of the aorta (narrowing of the aorta)

-Hypervolemia (excess fluid or volume in the circulation)
+Excess fluid or volume in the circulation (hypervolemia)

 Polycystic kidney disease (a genetic disorder characterized by the growth of numerous cysts filled with fluid in the kidneys)